Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 19 November 2025 20.39.05 UTC
+- WIB: Rabu, 19 November 2025 21.31.30 UTC
-- WITA: Rabu, 19 November 2025 21.39.05 UTC
+- WITA: Rabu, 19 November 2025 22.31.30 UTC
-- WIT: Rabu, 19 November 2025 22.39.05 UTC
+- WIT: Rabu, 19 November 2025 23.31.30 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"Knowledge is like underwear.
+It is useful to have it, but not necessary to show it off."

-Kategori: motivational
+Kategori: funny